 Vocational Rehabilitation Services Manual B-400: Completing the Comprehensive Assessment

+Revised July 2022

 C-422: Project SEARCH

 …

 C-422-5: Job Placement

 VR3363, Project SEARCH Job Placement Services Plan, must be developed by the end of the third rotation or at any time during the rotations that the team determines job placement opportunities are available to the customer because of skills gained in the internships.
 Once the VR3363, Project SEARCH Job Placement Services Plan is complete, the VR counselor issues Benchmark A service authorization for job placement services.